-Is Las Vegas Accessible with a toddler?
+Is Las Vegas Accessible with toddlers and young kids?

-We actually found it really easy to get around Las Vegas with the toddler.
+We actually found it really easy to get around Las Vegas with toddlers.
 There is a monorail system that works on the strip.
 You can get on and off easily with a stroller and it provides a great way to get from one end of the strip to the other quickly.

 Tips for exploring the Las Vegas Strip with a toddler and young kids